Follow Alice private toilet and toilet tent on Kilimanjaro

 Follow Alice's toilet tents

-If you climb Kilimanjaro with Follow Alice (a mid-range tour operator), we have a portable chemical toilet (inside of a little tent) set up for you at every campsite.
+If you climb Kilimanjaro with Follow Alice, we provide a portable chemical toilet (inside of a little tent) at every campsite.

 More specifically, we provide one portable toilet for every eight climbers.
 So if there are 10 climbers in a group, for instance, we'll carry and set up two little tents, each with its own portable loo.